Last updated August 9, 2025

 Try to purchase the one that has the largest circumference.

-I've found they visited the smaller ones less and in Spring, large birds can reach in and eat a lot of your seed in a short amount of time.
+I've found they visited the smaller caged feeders less, and in spring, the larger birds can reach in and empty them in a short time.

-IThat's just the way it is.
-Hawks at feeders don't have to ruin your enjoyment of watching and feeding birds.
+Having hawks around your feeders doesn't have to ruin your enjoyment of watching and feeding birds.

 Caged Bird Feeder Affiliate Link.